All American Pressure Canner Best Features

 There are certain things that I’m willing to pay for the best.
 Such as the things that I plan on using for the rest of my life.
 Buying it once, and done.

-While I do have the Presto pressure canner (my first), and it still functions as expected, not long afterwards I also purchased the All American Pressure Canner.
+While I do have the Presto pressure canner (my first), and it still functions as expected, not long afterward I also purchased the All-American Pressure Canner.

-And WOW what a difference.
-The ruggedness, sturdiness, design and manufacturing of the All American Pressure Canner is blatantly obvious.
+WOW, what a difference!
+The ruggedness, design, and manufacturing of the All-American Pressure Canner are blatantly obvious.
+Here it is on my stovetop (Model 930)…

-Don’t get me wrong, we have processed many jars in our Presto canner!
-The following Presto model is the best selling canner of its price range on the market.
-Very popular!
+However, regarding the Presto, don’t get me wrong, we have processed many jars in our Presto canner!
+The following Presto model is the best-selling canner of its price range on the market.
+Very popular.

 Presto 23 Quart